fmi-lab/oop-group5/exercises/exercise7/README.md

 A tech company has employees and customers.

+The company distributes its products to end users and not other companies.
+It has several departments with a few employees in each one.

+Example departments:
+- Sales
+- Visual Studio Integration Team
+- Google Chrome Extension Development

-Both the employees and the customers are people.
+Both employees and customers have the following properties:

-A person has:
 - name
 - age
 - weight
 - height

 An employee has:
-- id
+- employee id
 - salary
 - department

 A customer has:
-- id
+- customer id
 - list of bought products